center-for-threat-informed-defense/attack-control-framework-mappings/docs/substituting_controls.md

 1. Clone the [attack-navigator](https://github.com/mitre-attack/attack-navigator) github repository.
 2. Put the substituted STIX data in the `nav-app/src/assets` folder.
 3. in `nav-app/src/assets/config.json`, replace the default `enterprise_attack_url` value with `"assets/[substituted-stix-bundle-name]"`.
-4. Following the [Install and Run](https://github.com/mitre-attack/attack-navigator#install-and-run) instructions of the ATT&CK Navigator documentation.
+4. Follow the [Install and Run](https://github.com/mitre-attack/attack-navigator#install-and-run) instructions of the ATT&CK Navigator documentation.